COVID-19 Updates Impacting Washoe County Parks

 Maintain at least 6 feet of social distancing per person for non-household members at all times.

-A face covering MUST be worn when gathering with anyone outside of the household, entering the restroom, or entering any indoor park facility.
+A face covering MUST be worn when entering the restroom, or entering any indoor park facility.
 Keep up to date with the current restrictions, directives and declarations through Nevada Health Response.